 -

 The program will take place on Princeton campus for three weeks in the summer.
-Summer 2024 dates TBA.
+Summer 2024 dates are July 14th - August 3rd.

 -